wonderlandpark/iu-api/README.md

 I'm a big fan of [IU](https://instagram.com/dlwmra).

-I needed a API to show random images of her.
+I needed an API to show random images of her.

 ## BASE URL